daregay/Cardiovascular_disease_analysis/README.md

 ### conclusion

 The goal of this study was to find the best model.
 I compared several models using Random Search CV to find the best parameters.
-For this dataset, using recall as the primary metric and with optimized threshold, Random Forest gaves the best result to predict CVD.
-Random Forest also gave the largest area under a ROC curve.
+For this dataset, using recall as the primary metric and with optimized threshold, Stacked Classifier gave a better result.
+The stacked model also gave the largest area under a ROC curve.

+### further work
 In par with the explatory data analysis that was done initially, gender, smoking, alcohol, and excercise gave a very low signal for our model to train on.
 More than 99% of the information was gained by the other features.

-### further work
+So further work I would like to:

 * Use the top fewer variables to run the models again and see if we can compute better results.
-* Perform PCA to see the the most important features
+* Perform PCA to see if we get better results
+* Try deep learning neural networks.

 ### Sources